wallter/laravel-ai-code-analysis/docs/implementation_plan.md

 - **Static Analysis Pass Distinction:**
   - Highlighted the unique handling required for the `static_analysis` pass, which differs from AI-driven passes by not specifying a model or related parameters.
 Emphasized the need for distinct processing logic to accommodate tool-driven analyses.

+- **Manual Cache Tables Creation:**
+  - Detected that cache tables (`cache`, `cache_locks`) are being manually created instead of leveraging Laravel's native caching drivers.
+This approach increases maintenance overhead and deviates from Laravel best practices.
+  - **Recommendation:** Adopt Laravel's built-in caching systems (e.g., Redis, Memcached) to streamline cache management and enhance performance.

+- **Potential Redundancy in AI Configurations:**
+  - Observed that supporting multiple AI configurations can lead to data redundancy and potential conflicts.
+  - **Recommendation:** Implement constraints to enforce a single active AI configuration unless multiple configurations are explicitly required for distinct environments or purposes.

+- **Inconsistent Operation Identifier Usage:**
+  - Noticed a mix of `OperationIdentifier` enums and string literals (e.g., `'SECURITY_ANALYSIS'`, `'PERFORMANCE_ANALYSIS'`) across AI passes, leading to inconsistency and potential type handling issues.
+  - **Recommendation:** Refactor all AI pass definitions to exclusively use `OperationIdentifier` enums to ensure type safety and uniformity.

+- **Handling of Nullable Fields in AI Passes:**
+  - Identified that several AI passes have nullable fields such as `model_id`, `max_tokens`, and `temperature`, which may lead to null reference errors if not properly handled.
+  - **Recommendation:** Ensure that application logic gracefully handles nullable fields, possibly by setting sensible defaults or validating input data before processing.

+- **Static Analysis Pass Distinction:**
+  - The `static_analysis` pass is categorized as `RAW` and does not specify a model or related parameters, differentiating it from AI-driven passes.
+  - **Recommendation:** Implement distinct processing logic for the `static_analysis` pass to accommodate its tool-driven nature, ensuring it operates seamlessly alongside AI-driven analyses.
   - The mix of enum-based and string-based `operation_identifier` values across AI passes introduces inconsistency.
   - Recommended refactoring `config/ai.php` and related models to uniformly use `OperationIdentifier` enums for all passes.